ttakahashi2013/laravel-sql-logger/readme.md

     php artisan vendor:publish
     ```

-    and choose the number matching `"Mnabialek\LaravelSqlLogger\Providers\ServiceProvider"` provider.
+    and choose the number matching `"Ttakahashi2013\LaravelSqlLogger\Providers\ServiceProvider"` provider.

     By default you should not edit published file because all the settings are loaded from `.env` file by default.